-Open the HyperSPI developer repository, we need a page of release versions
+Open the HyperSPI developer repository, we need the release versions page

 (link).

-Download the latest driver depending on the board used (Rp2040 / ESP32 / Esp8266) and the type of LED strip.
+Download the current driver depending on the board used (Rp2040 / ESP32 / Esp8266) and the type of LED strip.

 HyperSPI_Pico_ws2812.uf2